mriosb08/mriosb08.github.io/index.md

 Reviewer for: ICLR, NeurIPS, ACL, EMNLP, CoNLL, AAAI, RANLP, CICLing, Natural Language Engineering, Journal of Biomedical Informatics, journal Entropy, and journal LREV.

 ### News
+* We've successfully applied for a grant to develop machine translation research for the medical domain from the Google Cloud research credits programme on the 2nd of March, 2022.

 * I've joined the University of Vienna as a post doc on the 2nd of November, 2021.